 Thyroid Cancer and Natural Desiccated Thyroid: are they compatible??

 Been told by your doctor that you cannot use Natural Desiccated Thyroid (NDT) meds because you had thyroid cancer?
-NOT TRUE, say real-life thyroid cancer patients who are soaring on NDT!
+Many thyroid cancer patients feel this is untrue and are soaring on NDT…

 We often see this scenario posted in the FTPO Without a Thyroid group forum by thyca patients: “My doctor says that because I’m a thyroid cancer patient who had a total thyroidectomy, I should not use NDT medications!!”